grnet/e-science/orka/README.md

     su - orka_admin
     cd projects/e-science/deploy

+The python script that starts the Orka server reads critical information from a user-created yaml file.
-In deploy directory there is a sample file (deploy_sample_file.yml) which can be used as a template for the user-created file.
+In deploy directory there is a sample file (deploy_sample_file.yml) which can be used as a template for the user-created yaml file.
 A user can do (inside projects/e-science/deploy):

     cp deploy_sample_file.yml <user_created_yaml_file>.yml